qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 Note that it requires cloning the key.

+The previously mentioned **avoid in-place mutation** can help.
+Normally, recreating the whole container costs performance (unless container is small or it's not in performance bottleneck).
+The previously mentioned **persistent data structures** can be useful.
+One solution is to shallow-clone the container, then for-loop on the cloned one, then change the container in original place.

+The previously mentioned **deferred mutation** can also work.
+To mutate a container, firstly put mutation commands into another container, then execute these commands later.

 How to take two mutable borrows of two elements in one `Vec`?
 For `Vec` or slice, use [`split_at_mut`](https://doc.rust-lang.org/std/vec/struct.Vec.html#method.split_at_mut).
 For `HashMap`, use [`get_disjoint_mut`](https://doc.rust-lang.org/std/collections/struct.HashMap.html#method.get_disjoint_mut).

-Another solution is to use persistent data structure.
-They are optimized by reusing unchanged sub-structures.
-Cloning them is usually fast.
-And they are immutable.
-You can shallow-clone a persistent data structure, then for loop on it.

 ## About circular reference